teokon/erc-using-llms-and-explainabillity-methods-/README.md

 - **Metric:** Weighted F1 on the test split
 - **Reporting:** mean over **5 random seeds**

-- Input: context-constructed text (either generated on-the-fly or loaded from a precomputed CSV, depending on your workflow)
+- Input: context-constructed text (In order to construct on-the-fly the context-constructed dataset run the Models/Emoberta_X.ipynb )

 ---